 .

-Language: Set the audio language.
+Language: Set the language of the audio.

-Integrating the Transcription into the Main Prompt:
+Integrating Transcription into the Main Prompt:

 Go back to the agent's System Prompt.